abdnh/anki-copycat-importer/technical.md

-Some incomplete notes about AnkiApp's database schema.
+Some incomplete notes about AnkiApp's internals.

 ## Terminology

 AnkiApp's uses familiar terms like decks, cards, and tags, with some differences:

 -   `knol`: a "knol" can be thought of as the counterpart of a note in Anki.[^1]
 -   `layout`: a layout is like a notetype with a single card type in Anki.

 ## Tables